mchelen/tonyscelfo.com/_posts/2009-07-13-use-smarthost-to-route-outgoing-exim4.md

-/2009/07/use-smarthost-to-route-outgoing-exim4.html
+---

-Use Smarthost to Route Outgoing Exim4 Mail Through Gmail
+title: Use Smarthost to Route Outgoing Exim4 Mail Through Gmail
+layout: default
+alias: /2009/07/use-smarthost-to-route-outgoing-exim4.html
+---

 *Update 8/27/12* - [Ubuntu 12.04](http://releases.ubuntu.com/12.04/) installs postfix by default.
 If you want to use postfix instead of exim4, follow [these instructions](http://blog.bigdinosaur.org/postfix-gmail-and-you/).
 I'm running 12.04 now and using postfix.